Connector Remote Sync

 Paring Process

-For source
+For Source

 The pairing process needs to be finished before the countdown.
 If the process is expired, you need to click the ENABLE REMOTE-SYNC again.
-And once the pairing is finished, you can’t disable the pairing or delete the Connector.

 Once the pairing process is enabled, go to Target